mixxorz/GarageBard/README.md

 **Some notes are out of range**

 This message means that there are some notes on the selected track of the current song that fall beyond the range of what can be played in the game.

-When GarageBard encounters these notes, it simply ignores them.
+GarageBard provides a couple of tools to mitigate this; the transposer and the octave remapper.
+You can try to transpose the track so that all the notes fall within C2-C5.
+Otherwise, you can turn on the octave remapper (on by default) which will automatically transpose out of range notes to fit within playable range.

-The only way to fix this issue is to manually tweak the song using a MIDI editor so that none of the notes fall below C2 and above C5.
+The best but hardest way to address this issue is to manually edit the song using a MIDI editor so that all notes fall above C2 and below C5.

 # License